BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

  - We need to import/show hosts plants from Access
  - Journals/litterature info: only from database, no need to import from website
  - I Copied 6000 pictures, to be linked with species according to Theo's naming logic
- - Display: last updated only for important models (use Django's history), and display in a way that make clear that the model has been updated, not the page
+ - Display: last updated: done for taxonomic models, what about others

 Data issues to solve on/before launch